You can place calls to 9-1-1 even if the phone’s screen is locked or your account is restricted.

 - As long as you are in an area covered by wireless service, the emergency call is placed.

-Note: When your account is restricted or if you’ve enabled but forgotten your lock password or lock pattern, you can still make emergency calls by tapping Emergency call on the screen.
+Note: When your account is restricted or if you’ve enabled but forgotten your lock password or lock pattern, you can still make emergency calls by tapping Emergency on the screen.

 This phone features an embedded Global Positioning System (GPS) chip necessary for utilizing E 9-1-1 emergency location services where available.